How to Manage Multiple Projects (And Keep Your Sanity)

 3. Track everything

-Keeping track of who is in charge of tasks, what documents or resources are needed to accomplish tasks, and making sure everything is being completed in a timely fashion… these are all things that you can easily keep organised on a single platform.
+Keeping track of who is in charge of tasks, what documents or resources are needed to accomplish tasks, and making sure everything is being completed in a timely fashion… these are all things that you can easily keep organized on a single platform.
 There are also some activities that might seem a little time-consuming in the beginning but will make your life a lot easier when managing multiple projects.

 For example, setting up a tracking system for your project cost management may seem a little difficult in the first place, but will return a huge benefit.